KGQA/leaderboard/README.md

     -   ^(datasetName).md - This is the header of your dataset in plain markdown.
     -   (datasetName).md - This is the main leaderboard table.
 You can copy the template from [here]()
     -   $(datasetName).md - This is the footer of your dataste, again in plain markdown.
+-   Add correspnding route in the file frontend/static/entries.txt
 -   Create a pull request

 ### Video Tutorial